 Durability and Fabric

-The Beta SL is made from Gore-Tex Paclite fabric and is actually more durable than it gives itself credit for.
+The Beta AR is made from Gore-Tex Paclite fabric and is actually more durable than it gives itself credit for.
 It is made with thin seam tape, which tends to last better than the thicker kinds, and is also lighter.

 The build of the jacket doesn't feature shoulder seams, which is an area that tends to show signs of wear and tear first.
 Special ripstop fabric has also been incorporated to minimise any damage that does happen to occur.

 While the Beta AR didn't focus its design on durability, the jacket still holds up very well.
 The build of the jacket shows that a lot of thought has gone into improving the durability while keeping the jacket as light as possible.
 If taken care of, this rain jacket will provide you with more than your money's worth.

 The Gore-Tex Paclite fabric is the most breathable fabric in the Gore-Tex line.
 So, while the Beta AR lacks pit zips or mesh pockets, its breathability is still very good.
 Unless you're partaking in very rigorous, high exertion activities, the Beta AR will suit you fine and keep you feeling comfortable.

 The Beta AR is a very comfortable rain jacket.
 It's fabric is soft and quiet and doesn't make you feel like you're wearing a plastic bag, like some cheap rain jackets do.
 It has a trim, athletic fit so that it's not baggy and won't snag on anything as you explore the outdoors.
 However, it still allows for some layering underneath so you can be warm and protected in cold weather.